When to Make an Insurance Claim For a Car Accident

 Gather Insurance and Driver Information

-Exchange insurance information with the other driver.
-Collect names, contact details, and driver’s license numbers from all parties involved.
-Take photos of vehicle damage, road conditions, and any property damage.
-These details help when working with your insurance provider or claims adjuster.
+Exchange information with the other driver — names, contact details, license numbers, and insurance policy information.
+Take photos of all vehicle damage, road conditions, and any property damage at the scene.
+These details are essential when filing an insurance claim for a car accident.

 Seek Medical Attention